Killing of Alexis Sharkey: Police investigation

 About two weeks after the murder, Tom left Texas.
 When he failed to make funeral arrangements for Alexis, the medical examiner changed her next of kin to her mother.
-A private funeral was held on December 19, kept secret from Tom.
+A private funeral was held on December 19; the service was kept secret from Tom.
 On January 19, 2021, the Harris County Institute of Forensic Science medical examiner's report determined that Sharkey's death was a homicide and she had been strangled.

 After many attempts by police to contact him, Tom agreed to meet detectives in early August 2021 to submit a DNA sample, but failed to do so.
 On September 29, police obtained a warrant for his arrest, later stating that he was the only person who had the means, motive, and opportunity to kill Alexis.